Understanding the Four Madzahib

 It hardly needs remarking that although the four a’immah, Imam Abu Hanifah Nu’man ibn Tsabit (r.a.), Imam Malik (r.a.), Imam ash-Shafi’i (r.a.) and Imam Ahmad ibn Muhammad ibn Hanbal (r.a.), are regarded as the founders of these four great traditions, which, if we were asked to define them, we might sum up as sophisticated techniques for avoiding innovation, their traditions were fully systematised only by later generations of scholars.
 The Sunni ‘ulama rapidly recognised the brilliance of the four a’immah, and after the late third century of Islam we find that hardly any scholars adhered to any other approach.
 The great ahadits specialists, including Imam Abu ‘Abdullah Muhammad ibn Isma’il al-Bukhari (r.a.) and Imam Muslim (r.a.), were all loyal adherents of one or another of the madzahib, particularly that of Imam ash-Shafi’i (r.a.).
 But within each madzhab, leading scholars continued to improve and refine the roots and branches of their school.
 In some cases, historical conditions made this not only possible, but necessary.
 For instance, scholars of the school of Imam Abu Hanifah (r.a.), which was built on the foundations of the early legal schools of Kufa’ and Baswra, were wary of some ahadits in circulation in Iraq because of the prevalence of forgery engendered by the strong sectarian influences there.
 Later, however, once the canonical collections of Imam al-Bukhari (r.a.), Imam Muslim (r.a.) and others became available, subsequent generations of Hanafi scholars took the entire corpus of ahadits into account in formulating and revising their madzhab.

 This type of process continued for two centuries, until the schools reached a condition of maturity in the fourth and fifth centuries of the Hijrah.
 The question is often asked why only four schools should be followed today.
 The answer is straightforward: while in theory there is no reason whatsoever why the number has to be four, the historical fact is that only these four have sufficient detailed literature to support them.
 In connection with the hyper-literalist Zhahiri madzhab, Shaykh Wali ad-Din ‘Abd ar-Rahman ibn Muhammad ibn Khaldun (r.a.) wrote in his al-Muqadimmah, “Worthless persons occasionally feel obliged to follow the Zhahiri school and study these books in the desire to learn the Zhahiri system of jurisprudence from them, but they get nowhere, and encounter the opposition and disapproval of the great mass of Muslims.
-In doing so they often are considered innovators, as they accept knowledge from books for which no key is provided by teachers.”
+In doing so, they are often considered innovators, as they accept knowledge from books for which no key is provided by teachers.”
 It must be pointed out though that there has always been substantial hostility towards that madzhab, particularly from the Maliki so this should be taken in that context.
 Rather, the four madzahib can be seen as an amalgamation of the previous schools.

 It was at that time, too, that the attitude of toleration and good opinion between the schools became universally accepted.
 This was formulated by Imam al-Ghazali (r.a.), himself the author of four textbooks of Shafi’i fiqh.
 These are in order of length from the shortest, al-Khulaswah, al-Wajiz, al-Wasith and al-Basith.
 The great Imam penned over a hundred other books, earning him the title, “Hujjat al-Islam”, “The Proof of Islam”.
 It is hardly surprising that when the ‘ulama quote the famous swahih hadits, “Allah (s.w.t.) shall Raise up for this ummah, at the beginning of each century, someone who will renew for it its religion,” they cite Imam al-Ghazali (r.a.) as the renewer of the fifth century of Islam.
 Imam al-Ghazali (r.a.) is also the author of al-Mustaswfa’, widely acclaimed as the most advanced and careful of all works on uswul al-fiqh fi al-madzhab.